gvk/stitch-IL/Documentation.md

 [PatchInformation(Offset = 654)]
 public static void onPlayUpdateII() {}
 ```
-You can add as many "II" as you like, though it has to be in pairs.
+You can add as many `II` as you like, though it has to be in pairs.
 <br />
 Sometimes you don't want to call your function, if it shouldn't be used then you can add the suffix "ShouldExecute".
 `public static bool onPlayUpdateShouldExecute() {return Play.enabled; }`